VOLTEC6647/lib6647/README.md

   + [x] SuperTalon
   + [x] SuperUltrasonic
   + [x] SuperVictor
+* [ ] Add field to output SuperComponents to Shuffleboard.
+  + [ ] Overwrite initSendable in HyperComponents, to support added features.
 * [x] Improve Controller initialization.
   + [x] Create JController class, for initializing Buttons along with a Controller.
   + [x] Add Buttons for each POV and axis found for the Controller.